 One of the most intricate problems in modern physics consists of the fact that the observed value of the cosmological constant is much smaller than that given by particle physics (about 122 orders of magnitude).
 Such an unconformity between theoretical results and observations has been described as "the largest discrepancy between theory and experiment in all of science" \cite{Adler:1995vd}, and as the " worst theoretical prediction in the history of physics" \cite{Hobson:2006se}.
+In addition, the fine balance between the cosmological constant and matter in our universe, in the present epoch, consists of another mystery.
+This is called the cosmological coincidence problem \cite{Weinberg:2000yb, Velten:2014nra}.

-Such a problem has consequences for different aspects of our universe, e.g, for the structure formation and consequently for the existence of life.
-In this case, a universe like ours, with conditions to support life, would be very improvable, and a fine-tuning mechanism for its initial conditions becomes necessary \cite{Weinberg:1987dv}.
+The two troubles above, known as the "old" and the "new" cosmological constant problem \cite{Weinberg:2000yb}, respectively, have consequences for different aspects of our universe, e.g, for the structure formation and consequently for the existence of life \cite{Weinberg:1987dv, Weinberg:2000yb, Velten:2014nra}.
+In face of them, a universe like ours, with conditions to support life, would be very improbable, and a fine-tuning mechanism for its initial conditions becomes necessary \cite{Weinberg:1987dv}.
+The requisite of such a fine-tuning has launched the idea that must exist not only our universe, but a multiverse with different values for the cosmological constant, and that we have had the luck of stay in a universe with a value that supports life.
+Such an idea has been supported, for example, by the string landscape \cite{Polchinski:2006gy, Bousso:2011izg}.

 It is expected that a theory of quantum gravity must shed some light on the issue of the cosmological constant \cite{Weinberg:1988cp}.
 However, the road to a quantum description of the gravitational phenomena has been a tough challenge.
 In this sense, the main approaches for such a purpose, superstring theory \cite{Becker:2007zj}, and loop quantum gravity (LQG) \cite{Rovelli:2007uwt}, seem to address different aspects of reality.